 “We are his workmanship, created in Christ Jesus for good works” Eph.
 2:10, NKJV.

 We all have distinct personalities.
-If you are the parent of more than one child you can see clearly that each of your kids have amazingly different make-ups from day one in life.
+If you are the parent of more than one child, you can see clearly that each of your kids has an amazingly different make-up from day one in life.
 Children come into life with a unique outlook that is all their own.
 It works the same way with groups of people.
-As the Holy Spirit works in a group with their various giftings and callings something beautiful and uniquely challenging comes to the surface.
+As the Holy Spirit works in a group with their various giftings and callings, something beautiful and uniquely challenging comes to the surface.

-Janie and I have launched five churches and have closely coached several dozens.
+Janie and I have launched five churches and have closely coached several dozen more.
 One thing is clear—each of those churches has a unique personality.
 It is vital that we as leaders understand the make-up of the group we have been called by God to lead.

 The church leaders I served in Oregon were inclined toward this sort of linear thinking.
 My natural bend is not like that.
 I am a highly intuitive person.
 I have very little sensory skill in me naturally so it is sometimes cumbersome for me to communicate effectively.
-It is my left hand so to speak.
-To be effective I have recruited a number “translators” who understand my approach to leadership and outreach and who naturally “speak” in the sensory mode.
+It is my left hand, so to speak.
+To be effective, I have recruited a number of “translators” who understand my approach to leadership and outreach and who naturally “speak” in the sensory mode.